 As a rule, gasoline tool manufacturers indicate in product data sheets the recommended parameters of the replacement chainsaw bar and chain, which will not lead to excessive engine wear or overheating.
 There are three main types of guide bars, which differ based on the frequency of use, the conditions of use and the type of chainsaw.

 The main types of chainsaw bars are:

 - Guides for domestic tools.
-The bars in this category have a short length and are equipped with a low-profile chain, which eliminates injury for owners with little sawing skills;
+The length of the bar in this category is short and are equipped with a low-profile model, which eliminates injury for owners with little sawing skills;

 - Lightweight saw bars.
 Such units are assembled from two steel pads, the void between which is filled with plastic.
 This significantly reduces the overall weight of the chainsaw, which is an excellent solution for work at height;